LIHI Certificate No. 140 – Little Falls Hydroelectric Project – Presumpscot River, Maine

 - A summary of any consultation with MIF&W and/or USFWS related to state or federally listed species identified as possibly occurring at the site that could be impacted by construction activities or non-routine operations or maintenance activities.
 This would also include impoundment drawdowns that would expose a significant portion of the river bottom, among other non-routine activities.
 A summary of the relevant triggering activities and the measures implemented during the year to protect such species shall also be provided.

 - The status of completion of the outstanding portage take-out/put-in or a viable alternative.
 A copy of FERC’s acceptance of the December 2017 request for extension of time, and FERC’s subsequent acceptance of the completed facility shall also be provided when it becomes available.

-The reviewer’s report is attached at the bottom of this page.
+January 30, 2018 – On January 24, 2018, the Low Impact Hydropower Institute (LIHI) preliminarily approved Low Impact Certification for the Little Falls project.
 This decision is preliminary pending the 30-day appeal window.
 Only those who commented in the initial application 60-day comment period are eligible to file an appeal.
 Such appeal needs to include an explanation as to how the project does not meet the LIHI criteria.
-Appeal requests can be submitted to firstname.lastname@example.org.
+Appeal requests can be submitted to email@example.com.
 Requests must be received by 5:00 pm Eastern time March 1, 2018.